Revature-Capstone-1362/track-commit-history/README.md

 6. Open `config.xlsx` in `1.x.x\lib\net45\Data` directory of performer and set the queue name, information for the GitHub credential asset, and the information for the email account including the credential asset, server, and port.
     - Optionally set the path to the directory for output report PDFs.
 The default directory for output reports is the Output folder in this directory.
     - Optionally set override email(s) that reports will be sent to.
 By default, automation will send emails to the trainer and manager.
+    - Optionally modify document templates in the Input folder in this directory.
+Text enclosed in brackets must be present for automation to succeed.

 ### Constraints
 - Input data workbooks must contain the following information with the specified column names: `Associate_Name, Trainer_Name, Manager_Name, GitHub_Organization, GitHub_Username`.